tpsawant027/runboxd/README.md

 interpret intent — those are concerns for whatever calls it (a programming judge or an agent runtime, for example).

-Supported languages: Python, Node.js, C, and Java.
+Languages are defined as configuration files — adding one means adding a single spec file.
+Python, Node.js, C, Java, and Go are included.
 Compiled languages run in a two-stage compile-then-run jail.

 ## How it works